Protecting, conserving and enhancing Lydiard House and Park

 Do you have a story/photo of Lydiard?

 We’d love to hear your memories of Lydiard.
-The house, park and church have all featured in the lives of many local people, from the residents of the 1950’s Lydiard Park Estate to those who have grown up with the park as their playground and backdrop to memorable events.
+The house, park, and church have all featured in the lives of many local people, from early farming families to the residents of the 1950’s Lydiard Park Estate, and those who have grown up with the park as their playground and backdrop to memorable events.
 Do you have a story or photograph you’d like to share?

 Submit a story/photo